Vishal-V/100-Days-of-ML-Code/README.md

 ### Day 27 (5-10-18) Hyperparameter tuning and regularization
 - Learnt the math behind Frobenius norm and regularization
 - Started course 2 of Andrew NG's Deeplearning.ai specialization

+### Day 28 (6-10-18) Optimization and regularization
+- Completed week 1 materials and working on the optimization exercises